mylozzax/mylozzax-utils/packages/mymonero-lws-client/README.md

 ### Get Addresses Transactions

 Fetches all the transactions associated with the address.
 This includes decoys.
-The decoys can be removed by using the generateKeyImage function in the mymonero-client repo.
+The decoys can be removed by using the generateKeyImage function in the mylozzax-client repo.

 ```js
 const privateViewKey = '7bea1907940afdd480eff7c4bcadb478a0fbb626df9e3ed74ae801e18f53e104'